kendallgillies/NFL-Statistics-Scrape/README.md

     10. High School Attended
     11. High School Location
     12. Experience
+4. NFL_Glossary.py is used to translate the NFL shorthand found in the table headers.
+It is needed for both Career_Stats_Class.py and Game_Logs_Class.py.
-4. The second main group of statistics gathered for each player are their career statistics and can be obtain through the career statistics class and the file containing the career statistics table headers.
+5. The second main group of statistics gathered for each player are their career statistics and can be obtain through the career statistics class.
 While each player has a main position they play, they will have statistics in other areas; therefore, the career statistics are divided into statistics types.
 The statistics are then stored in CSV files based on statistic type along with the player name, URL identifier and position (if available).
 The following are the career statistics types and accompanying CSV file names:
     1. Defensive Statistics – Career_Stats_Defensive.csv
     2. Field Goal Kickers - Career_Stats_Field_Goal_Kickers.csv
     3. Fumbles - Career_Stats_Fumbles.csv